We're updating our terminology in Jira

 Analyze the weekly trend chart

-Ship your issues
+Ship your work items

 You cannot see the review time until sufficient historical data is available for your PRs.